Oculus Rift CV1

-Oculus Rift CV1, also known simply as Oculus Rift, is a virtual reality headset developed by Oculus VR, a subsidiary of Facebook, Inc. It was announced in January 2016, and released in March the same year.
+Oculus Rift CV1, also known simply as Oculus Rift, is a virtual reality headset developed by Oculus VR, a subsidiary of Meta Platforms, known at the time as Facebook Inc. It was announced in January 2016, and released in March the same year.
 The device constituted the first commercial release in the Oculus Rift lineup.

 Production of the CV1 concluded in March 2019, being succeeded by the Oculus Rift S. Facebook stated that it will continue to provide software support to the CV1 "for the foreseeable future".

 History

 After the DK1 and DK2 prototypes, Oculus VR finally announced on May 6, 2015, that the consumer version of the Rift would ship in the first quarter of 2016 with pre-orders starting on January 6, 2016, at 8 am PST.

-On January 5, 2016, the day before pre-orders went live, in an update posted to the original Kickstarter page, it was announced that all Kickstarter backers who pledged for a Rift development kit would get a free KickStarter Edition Oculus Rift.
+On January 5, 2016, the day before pre-orders went live, in an update posted to the original Kickstarter page, it was announced that all Kickstarter backers who pledged for a Rift development kit would get a free Kickstarter Edition Oculus Rift.

-On January 6, 2016, pre-orders started, at $599.99.
+On January 6, 2016, pre-orders started, at US$599.99.
 At the same time, the shipment date was announced for March 28, 2016.
 On January 16, 2016, shipping dates for new orders of the Rift were delayed until July 2016 due to the number of pre-orders on day 1.

-On March 25, 2016, the first batch of Oculus Rift virtual reality headsets began shipping to consumers.
-On April 12, 2016, customers were notified that their shipments were pushed back due to early component shortage.
-The dates varied between 3 and 8 weeks of delay in regards to previous estimates.
+On March 25, 2016, the first batch of Oculus Rift headsets began shipping to consumers.

+In March 2017 at Game Developers Conference (GDC), Oculus lowered the price of the headset to US$499, and lowered the price of the Oculus Touch motion controller accessory from $200 to $99.
+In July 2017, Oculus introduced a Rift + Touch SKU at a $499 price point to succeed the original headset-only SKU.

 In March 2019, shortly before the Rift S was announced, the original Rift started disappearing from physical third-party stores, making it available only via the official Facebook listing.
 Then, during the announcement, it was said that the Rift S would replace the original Rift.
 Shortly afterwards, most sellers stopped replenishing their Rift stock.

 In March 2019, Oculus VR stated that they planned to support the original Rift with software updates for "the foreseeable future."